Ahnd6474/LATTE/README.md

 - `train_baseline.py` – command-line tool for training a plain VAE on a FASTA file.
 Use this script if you prefer not to run the Jupyter notebooks.
 - `tm_gp_prediction.py` – predicts protein melting temperatures using VAE
   embeddings with a Gaussian Process regressor.
-Rows with missing sequences, characters outside the model vocabulary, or sequences longer than the configured maximum length are skipped. embeddings with a Gaussian Process regressor.
-Any sequence that exceeds the configured maximum length or contains characters outside the model vocabulary is skipped. embeddings with a Gaussian Process regressor.
+Sequences exceeding the maximum length or containing invalid characters are skipped.
+- `encode_long_batch_example.py` – demonstrates encoding several long sequences at once.
+- `encode_batch_training_example.py` – trains a small MLP on embeddings obtained with `encode_batch`.
+The helper function `encode_sequences` now truncates sequences longer than ``cfg.max_len`` by default.

 Run any of these with Python to try them out, for example: